 I recently played The Beginner’s Guide by Davey Wreden.
-It left such an impression that I wrote him a long, long email.
-It is reproduced below in its entirety.
+It left such an impression that I wrote this piece exploring the theories behind game design and playability.
 The letter below contains spoilers for the game.
 Please play the game first.
-It’s free on Steam.

 4 Seasons, 4 New Year goals for authors

 Here’s my New Years resolutions, but to help make them a reality, I’m setting due dates on them: each of the four seasons.
 Feel free to steal them and make them yours.

 It’s time to have the book cover conversation

 I’ve rubbed elbows with self-published, independent-published, and even vanity-published authors on a daily basis.
 I’ve gone to conventions and browsed the author’s alley, and I’ve spent countless hours scouring the web for new reads.
 One thing influences my decision to buy more than anything else—the cover.

 Yes, self-published writers need a business plan

 I recently came across this article by editor Rob Bignell, an esteemed editor and owner of Inventing Reality Editing Service.
 And I thought I might offer another perspective.

 Think of the best twist you’ve ever read or seen.
 That incredible plot twist that blew you away.
 A perfectly-executed twist can make your readers scream “Aha” and pull them deeper into the climax of your book.
 A badly-executed twist, on the other hand, has a tendency to make your readers close the book and never open it again.
 So how doRead the rest of this page »